 She and her husband Lee own a charter fishing business on the Southwest Gulf Coast of Florida.
 Poore works full-time from her home in Florida so she can spend as much time outside – preferably on the beach or on a fishing boat.
 Poore also enjoys cheering on the Washington Redskins through the good and bad seasons, and playing with her dogs and cats.

-Ben Hammond, Graduate Fellow
+Melissa Miller, Graduate Fellow